TyDe2016/TyDe2016.github.io/index.md

 The workshop on Type-directed Development aims to show how static type information may be used effectively in the development of computer programs.
-The workshop unifies two workshops that have been held previously at ICFP: the Workshop on Generic Programming and the Workshop on Dependently Typed Programming.
+The workshop unifies two workshops that have been held previously at ICFP: the Workshop on Dependently Typed Programming and the Workshop on Generic Programming.

-These two research areas have a rich history, bridging theory and practice.
+These two research areas have a rich history and bridge both theory and practice.
 Novel techniques explored by both communities has gradually spread to more mainstream languages.
 This workshop aims to bring together leading researchers and practitioners in generic programming